azemetre/playwright-react-typescript-jest-example/README.md

 > Playwright executes specs in parallel, this is why you see browsers launching simultaneously.

 > The tests are headed for your visibility.
-To execute tests headlessly, remove `{ headless: false }` from `launch()` functions at the spec files.
+To execute tests headlessly, remove `` from `launch()` functions at the spec files.
 In Playwright this is controlled at test level, and headless is the default.
 [Reference](https://playwright.dev/docs/debug#run-in-headed-mode).

 <br></br>